YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

-To bundle YUI with your application, you install YUI in a directory within your application, and then configure the application to point to the directory, so your application can serve it.
+To bundle YUI with your application, you install YUI in a directory within your application, and then configure the application to point to the directory, so your application can serve it as a static asset.
 You use the ``yui.config`` object in ``application.json`` to specify the file path and whether you want to combo handle the modules.

 Let's review the pros and cons and then show you an example configuration for serving YUI bundled with an application.